 (benefits of proposed method) Parallel computing method can significantly accelerate overall computational process.
 The parallelisation enables faster handling of large-scale simulations, makes computational time decreased.
 Time advancement gained through this approach can reduce drug development cost, by accelerating preclinical test and reliance on animal testing.

 (cpu parallelisation) Parallelisation has been a valuable concept in computational biology.
 Previous approaches tried to parallelise Central Processing Units (CPU)-based in silico simulation by using OpenMP [2], MPI [3], and such.
 These approaches directly manage multiple CPU to run simultaneously, simulating different drug samples.
 These approaches find major bottleneck when simulating thousands of drug samples become the norm.
-One of common CPU parallel computing uses 10 CPUs, means it can only handle 10 drug samples in the same time.
+One of common CPU parallel computing uses 10 CPUs, means it can only handle 10 drug samples in the same time [put references here].

 (adding berghoff and their result) Other than biological cell, Cells in Silico (CiS) framework developed by Berghoff et al. [4] provides a modular and parallel design for simulating biological tissue growth and development.
 This flexibility allows researchers to configure various model assumptions for diverse research questions.
 A key application of CiS was the simulation of a 1000³ voxel-sized cancerous tissue at sub-cellular resolution, showcasing its ability to handle complex biological processes with high detail.